-Where to stay in Rocky Mountain National Park
+Best hotels near Rocky Mountain National Park

-Also, you can camp inside the national park itself, in campgrounds such as Aspenglen Campground, Glacier Basin Campground, and Moraine Park Campground.
-Just make sure to check the availability before going.
+Also, you can camp inside the national park in campgrounds such as Aspenglen Campground, Glacier Basin Campground, and Moraine Park Campground.

 How much is the entrance to Rocky Mountain National Park

-The daily access to the Rocky Mountain National Park is US$ 25 per vehicle, US$ 15 per person, and US$ 25 per motorcycle.
+The daily access to the Rocky Mountain National Park is US$ 30 per vehicle, US$ 15 per person, and US$ 25 per motorcycle.

 If you live in Colorado and/or are planning on visiting the park more than once, you can get the Rocky Mountain National Park Annual Pass for US$ 70 per vehicle.

-How many days should I stay in the park
+How many days to visit the park

 There is always a lot to do in Rocky Mountain National Park, so you can stay an entire week and still have plenty to do.

-If you are short on time, in 2 days you can have an overview of the park.
-If you have 3 days, you can see the highlights, such as Bear Lake, Emerald Lake, and drive along the Trail Ridge Road – an impressive 48-miles scenic road that is considered Colorado’s “highway to the sky”.
+If you have 3 days, you can see the highlights (such as Bear Lake and Emerald Lake) and drive along the Trail Ridge Road – an impressive 48-mile scenic road considered Colorado’s “highway to the sky”.

-Best time to visit Rocky Mountain National Park
+Weather and best time to visit Rocky Mountain National Park

-We were in the park in late September and it wasn’t very crowded – we started the hikes before sunrise and made sure to leave early afternoon.
+We were in the park in late September, and it wasn’t very crowded – we started the hikes before sunrise and made sure to leave early afternoon.

-What to do in Rocky Mountain National Park
+Things to do in Rocky Mountain National Park

-What to pack/bring
+What to pack

-Hiking boots, clothes that include a fleece jacket, windbreaker jacket, hiking pants/leggings, and wool socks must be part of your packing list.
-Hiking poles can be very helpful too if you use them.
+Hiking boots, clothes that include an insulated jacket, rain jacket, hiking pants/leggings, and wool socks must be part of your packing list.
+Hiking poles can be beneficial, too, if you use them.

 If you are camping, you’ll also want to bring your tent, tent pad, sleeping bag, cooler, food supply, and other personal items.